Critical Start

 Critical Start is a cybersecurity company based in Plano, Texas, with offices across the United States.
 The company provides managed detection and response (MDR), threat intelligence, endpoint security, penetration testing, risk assessments, and incident response services.

+Scott White was appointed CEO in September 2024.

 History

 Critical Start was founded in 2012 by Rob Davis, a former RSA Security executive.
-The company’s creation was motivated in part by high-profile nation-state attacks on cybersecurity firms in 2011, including the noted RSA SecurID breach.
+The company’s creation was motivated in part by high-profile nation-state attacks on cybersecurity firms in 2011, including the noted (RSA) SecurID breach.

-In March 2018, Critical Start announced an agreement to acquire the security analytics platform (Advanced Threat Analytics) to incorporate its Zero-Trust Analytics Platform.
+In March 2018, Critical Start announced an agreement to acquire the security analytics platform, Advanced Threat Analytics, to incorporate its "Zero-Trust" Analytics Platform.
 As a part of the agreement, Critical Start launched its native iOS and Android mobile security operations center (SOC) application.

 Later the next year, Critical Start published its second annual research survey in August 2019.
-The survey reported that security operations center analysts face a "surprising number of alerts each day that are taking longer to investigate".
-According to an article featured on MSSP Alert, the report surveyed SOC professionals across enterprises, managed security service providers, and managed detection and response providers to evaluate the state of incident response within security operations centers from a variety of perspectives, including alert volume and management, security operations center analyst training, turnover, business models, and customer communications.

-The survey found that more than 8 out of 10 SOC analysts reported that their security operations centers had experienced between 10 percent and 50 percent analyst churn in the past year.
-Additionally, 70 percent of respondents investigate more than 10 alerts each day — up from 45 percent the previous year — while 78 percent state that it takes over 10 minutes to investigate each alert, which is up from 64 percent the previous year.
-Critical Start revealed later that month that they would be expanding to a channel-driven model along with the expansion of the company's national distributors and network of value-added resellers.
+The survey reported that security operations center analysts face, a "surprising number of alerts each day that are taking longer to investigate".
+Based on survey data, Critical Start revealed later that month that they would be expanding to a channel-driven model along with the expansion of the company's national distributors and network of value-added resellers.

+In November 2021, Critical Start announced plans to spin off CyberOne, a value-added reseller (VAR) generating annual revenue of more than $100 million that had operated autonomously under the Critical Start brand since 2012.
+As an independent company, CyberOne will deliver security consulting and professional services, including Red Team & Incident Response offerings from its specialized TeamARES group.

-In June 2023, Critical Start opened two new facilities, one in Lehi, Utah, and another in Pune, India.
-The facility in India is the company's first Center of Excellence for engineering.
+In June 2023, Critical Start opened two new facilities: one in Lehi, Utah, and another in Pune, India.

-Culture

-Employee reviews on Indeed present differing opinions on working at Critical Start.
-One review from 2021 described it as having an "awesome culture with a CEO that cares about employees," while another from 2023 stated that "leadership corrodes culture."
-As of February 2024, the overall rating on Indeed.com was 3.1 out of 5 stars.

-On Glassdoor, Critical Start had a rating of 4.3 out of 5 stars based on 112 anonymous reviews.
-Glassdoor also listed the company as a recipient of Built In’s "Best Places to Work" awards for 2023, 2024, and 2025.
+Founder and CEO Rob Davis retired in September 2024 and Scott White was named his successor.
+Davis continues to serve as Executive Chairman.